The best and worst of the Apertura 2021, prior to the start of the Repechage

 David faitelson

 “Tijuana.
-Xolos has been, without a doubt, a team that kept hope with Robert Dane Siboldi and that did not seem to have such a weak roster … It has been the worst, by far, of one of the poorest tournaments in the history of our football ” .
+Xolos has undoubtedly been a team that kept hope with Robert Dane Siboldi and that did not seem to have such a weak roster … It has been the worst, by far, of one of the poorest tournaments in the history of our football ” .

 Hector Huerta